 Marketing is hard daily grind.
 They have no idea why anyone would ever want to join the marketing department.
 Indeed applicants for roles in these places are at an all time low, whilst staff attrition rates are in the mid thirties.
 Warriors sell shit today, because in the longer term they have absolutely no intention of being in the marketing department.

 They call themselves brand builders.
 They revel in their sage moniker without realising it’s also the name of a relatively tasteless and unnecessary seasoning.
 Unbeknownst to them, the rest of the organisation refers to them as the sales prevention department.

-Sages think purely about the long term health of a brand and how to better engage their target consumer in their brand values / purpose / proposition.
+Sages think purely about the long term ‘health’ of a brand and how to better engage their target consumer in their brand values and purpose.
 Most of their time is actually spent refining said brand purpose statement with their agency, whose retainer makes up 30% of the marketing budget.

 They do cool marketing stuff because, cool.
 Nothing excites them more than 5 brand loyals turning up to their $100,000 brand experience.
 Especially when one tweets about it to his 14 followers.